 When we move the playhead, we can see that the color animation is also applied to the indicator.

-We want the progress bar to be reusable, so we'll move it to a separate QML file.
-To make sure that the component will contain the timeline, we select Filter Tree in the Navigator, and then deselect the Show Only Visible Items check box to show the timeline item in the Navigator.
-We then move the timeline item to root to have it moved as a part of the root component.
+We want the progress bar to be reusable, so we'll move it to a separate component file.
+To make sure that the component will contain the timeline, we select Filter Tree in Navigator and then deselect the Show Only Visible Items check box to show the timeline component in Navigator.
+We then move the timeline component to root to have it moved as a part of the root component.

 Now we can right-click root to open a context menu and select Move Component into Separate File.
 We can see the properties that will be available from outside of the component.

-We now select the root component in the Navigator, and then select Go into Component in the context menu to open Root.qml in the Form Editor.
+We now select the root component in Navigator, and then select Go into Component in the context menu to open Root.qml in Form Editor.

-When we select root in the Navigator, we can see the timelineCurrentFrame property in Connections > Bindings.
+When we select root in Navigator, we can see the timelineCurrentFrame property in Connection View > Bindings.
 We double-click it to change its name to progress.

 Math.round(root.progress) as the value of the text label.